wasny0ps/Ethernaut-Challenges/Challenges/King/README.md

  ```
  This represents a Lotto-like contract, where a ``winner`` receives ``winAmount`` of ether, which typically leaves a little left over for anyone to withdraw.

 The vulnerability exists on sendToWinner() function, where a send is used without checking the response.
-In this trivial example, a winner whose transaction fails (either by running out of gas or by being a contract that intentionally throws in the fallback function) allows ``payedOut`` to be set to ``true`` regardless of whether ether was sent or not.
+In this example, a winner whose transaction fails (either by running out of gas or by being a contract that intentionally throws in the fallback function) allows ``payedOut`` to be set to ``true`` regardless of whether ether was sent or not.
 In this case, **anyone can withdraw the winner’s winnings via the withdrawLeftOver function**.

 ## Attack Contract